What The Reports Aren’t Reporting

 I read up on one of these retailers in particular as I have working knowledge of them so I am very interested in their current marketplace position and their situation caters to my yenta sensibilities.
 I probably clicked on and read almost every article written and news report published over the course of the last five or six days regarding this retailer hoping to find an objective and educated reason why this “iconic” retailer is struggling.
 The truth is that a pretty large portion of my writing over the past year was inspired by this retailer because the workplace culture is profoundly broken and – frankly – toxic to an extreme level.
 The corporate executive level and senior level field leadership is so deeply entrenched in their own egos they absolutely know best and everyone else is, essentially, worthless.
 Shutting down any suggestions and feedback from anyone other than their posse of “yes men”.

 I read/heard in almost every report that the foot traffic in the malls hurt the business – that is absolutely not accurate.
 Was foot traffic down, overall?
 Yes, though not at all to to a dire level, but where these leaders fell flat was in not creating a selling culture in the stores.
 There were lots of opportunities to eliminate tasks that were there simply because they’ve “always done it this way” but executives chose to add to the laundry list of daily tasking while still demanding and bullying [an issue at the highest level of field leadership] – in some cases – the customer facing employees to deliver on metric results in every area.
+I read that people were shopping online and this was another victim of the Amazon effect – NOT TRUE – there is a fairly large [25%-35%] segment of their business that cannot be shopped online.

 There is no reporting on the fact that the turnover at the 3rd tier of store “management” sat at 360%+ [in the US business].
 There’s no reporting that every Regional, District, and Store Manager was set up to fail [and told they were, weekly] because they were ranked daily/weekly/monthly/quarterly on 17 [yes, 17] business levers – by far the most of any retailer I’ve ever experienced and up from six or seven metrics a few years before.
 The wages were so low and tragic for store managers and their teams that quality candidates were difficult to capture, leaving the organization with low skill, low wage workers who would show up primarily to collect a paycheck [many of whom I have encountered and spoken to were also collecting on government assistance programs such as WIC and/or Section 8 housing to make ends meet] but going above and beyond in any area was, for the most part, pathologically absent in their DNA.
 Excessive entitlement was a culture killer at the store level with many/most employees expecting and – futilely – demanding more pay for performing simply the most basic tasks listed in their job description and, in a few cases, deliberately under-performing.